-Let’s start from types of imagery that can be acquired by drones:
+Let’s start with the types of imagery that can be acquired by drones:

 - Thermal/IR.
-This kind of sensors can see hotspots and measure land and plant temperature.Thermal sensors are also used to detect the water, because of its cooler temperature signature, which helps detect drought or leak in irrigation.
+This kind of sensors can see hotspots and measure land and plant temperature.Thermal sensors are also used to detect the water because of its cooler temperature signature which helps detecting drought or leak in irrigation.

 - Multispectral.
 Used for health assessment and normalized difference vegetation index.